Swedish Model Anna Nystrom Shows Off Bangin’ Body In Tight White Swimsuit

 Recently, The Inquisitr shared that Nystrom flaunted her amazing figure in another sexy post on her Instagram account.
 In the shot, the model poses outside with a car and a house visible just behind her.
 She looks dressed to impress in a white crop top that features flowy sleeves that go all the way down to her hands.
 A portion of her back is visible in the image, but it’s her toned derriere that has really captured fans’ attention.
 Her killer jeans are tight on her body, hugging her every curve and leaving little to the imagination.

-That post alone racked up over 167,000 likes in addition to 1,600 comments.
+That post alone racked up over 167,000 likes, in addition to 1,600 comments.